parmindersingh1/packet-6/README.md

 ## Getting Started

-To get you started you can simply clone the iaccelwebui repository and install the dependencies.
-You can get git from [https://github.com/punchouty/iaccelwebui](https://github.com/punchouty/iaccelwebui).
+To get you started you can simply clone the packet-6 repository and install the dependencies.

 ### Prerequisites